Norman Park

 Character homes and consistent family demand.

 Norman Park is a firm favourite with families seeking inner-east character living.
 Wide streets, heritage Queenslanders, good schools and easy access to the CBD and river create consistent, strong demand from buyers who know exactly what they want.
 I have sold extensively in Norman Park and understand the nuances that separate a good result from an exceptional one.
-The right preparation and buyer targeting makes a real difference in a suburb this tightly held.
+The right preparation and buyer targeting makes a real difference in a suburb this low-turnover.

 Queenslander character homes: what actually drives the premium

 Norman Park has one of the highest concentrations of original and well-renovated Queenslanders in Brisbane's inner east.
 But not all Queenslanders are equal, and buyers in this suburb know the difference.
 The homes that draw the strongest competition are the ones that have kept their bones: VJ wall linings, pressed metal ceilings, wide wrap-around verandahs and elevated timber floors that still move with the seasons.
-These features are not cosmetic -- they are structural signatures that cannot be replicated in a renovation without significant cost.
+These features are not cosmetic, they are structural signatures that cannot be replicated in a renovation without significant cost.

 A Queenslander with original features in good condition versus a poorly renovated one on the same street can differ in sale price by $200,000 or more.
 The poorly renovated home often sells for less than it cost to renovate, because buyers discount heavily for work they will need to undo.
 The original home, presented well and with its character intact, attracts genuine competition from buyers who have been looking for months.
-Knowing which category your property falls into shapes everything -- the pricing strategy, the marketing, and the buyer pool you target.
+Knowing which category your property falls into shapes everything, the pricing strategy, the marketing, and the buyer pool you target.

 School catchments: walking distance is a meaningful distinction